charmplusplus/charm/doc/charm++/manual.rst

 complete, the application checkpoints the result.
 Further executions of the second phase may just resume from that checkpoint.

-An example of Charm++’s support for split execution can be seen in ``tests/charm++/chkpt/hello``.
+An example of Charm++'s support for split execution can be seen in ``tests/charm++/chkpt/hello``.

 .. _sec:diskcheckpoint: